As an Amazon Associate, we may earn commissions from qualifying purchases.

-This is called a “hydromassage” and it can alternately dilate and constrict your blood vessels, stimulating better blood flow.
+This is called a “hydromassage,” and it can alternately dilate and constrict your blood vessels, stimulating better blood flow.

 You can also pamper your feet with the help of essential oil.
 Add two drops of peppermint oil, four drops of eucalyptus oil, and four drops of rosemary oil into a basin of hot water.
-Then soak your feet into the hot water for about 10 minutes.
+Then soak your feet in the hot water for about 10 minutes.

 If you don’t have any essential oil, brew some peppermint tea, and add a cup to your hot water.

 You can also add Epsom salt to the water to give you an almost instant soothing effect.
-Add 1 to 2 tablespoon of the salt in hot water.
+Add 1 to 2 tablespoons of the salt in hot water.
 If your feet are swollen, use cold water to reduce the swelling and keep your feet elevated for about 30 minutes after the home foot soak.